Baingan Masala | Function style Vankaya Masala

 Rich, thick, creamy, and nutty gravy.

-Excellent main course or side dish for lunch or dinner and even for family gatherings, potluck parties.
+Excellent main course or side dish for lunch or dinner and even for family gatherings, and potluck parties.

 Brinjal is a good source of dietary fiber, vitamins, and minerals.